 The Fellows Program at the Toronto Mennonite Theological Centre (TMTC) is designed to invite scholars from a variety of disciplines—both those working across the breadth of the theological disciplines and those working outside the discipline of theology proper—to participate in the life of TMTC within the vibrant ecumenical context of the Toronto School of Theology (TST) at the University of Toronto.
 The Fellows Program provides a unique and intentionally interdisciplinary opportunity to participate in a dynamic and diverse community of scholars committed to charitable and rigorous intellectual exchange and to the life of the church.

 TMTC welcomes applications from those working across the broad range of theological disciplines as well as those working outside the discipline of theology whose work aligns with TMTC’s identity, values, and goals.
 Applicants who are members of traditionally under-represented groups are encouraged to apply.
-There are no citizenship requirements for fellowships and international applicants are welcome.
-TMTC offers three different types of fellowships as outlined below:
+There are no citizenship requirements for fellowships and applications from international applicants are welcome.
+TMTC offers four different types of fellowships as outlined below:

 - Senior Fellowships: Available to active or retired professors who bring experience and a broader academic network to TMTC.
 Term: ongoing as appropriate.